 Over the past 25 years, there has been a demonstrable and sustained increase in the number of software patents granted in the United States.
-Research by James Bessen and Robert Hunt for the Federal Reserve Bank of Philadelphia noted that the 1,000 software patents issued annually in the early 1980s42 had increased to an annual total of 5,000 by 1990.
+Research by James Bessen and Robert Hunt for the Federal Reserve Bank of Philadelphia noted that the 1,000 software patents issued annually in the early 1980s had increased to an annual total of 5,000 by 1990.
 Today over 20,000 software patents are granted each year.
+While software patents comprised approximately 2% of all patents awarded in the early 1980s, they now account for approximately 15% of the total number of U.S. patent issued each year.